kuzzleio/sdk-java/doc/3/controllers/auth/refresh-token/index.md

 A `NotConnectedException`, `InternalException` if there is an error.

-Once `auth:refreshToken` has been called, the returned authentication token is stored by the SDK and used for all the subsequent API call, ensuring they are properly authenticated.
+Once `auth:refreshToken` has been called, the returned authentication token is stored by the SDK and used for all the subsequent API calls.

 ## Usage